compilit/ssimpl/docs/index.md

 ## 2.3 Centralised component

 In order to establish WebRTC connections, some centralised components are required for peers to find each other.
 As soon as the connection is created, all data will be moved directly from peer to peer.
-So there is no need to trust the central server.
+So there is no need to entrust any server with your data.

 In order to store data on the IPFS while leveraging metadata to 'update' files, a central server is also required.